Emarioo/BetterThanBatch/docs/guide/22-Libraries.md

 fn @export(Sound, alias="btb_sendmsg") sendmsg(path: char*) { /* ... */ }
 ```

 Exported functions cannot be polymorphic.
 You cannot export functions with the same name.
+BTB does not apply name mangling when exporting functions.

 You can use `#link` to pass an argument to the linker, useful when the compiler is lacking support for something.
 This may require one `#link` per toolchain since all linkers don't have the same options (MSVC vs GCC).
+You may be better off compiling object file from BTB and then calling linker yourself with a bunch of flags in a `build.sh` script (or `build.btb` if that is preferred).
 ```cpp
 #link "nostdlib"
 ```

 `#load` exists to link with libraries independently from the linker.
 The compiler uses the right compiler options depending on the linker. `g++ -Ldir_to_lib -llib_file` (GNU Linux or MinGW Windows), `link path_to_lib` (MSVC Windows).

+By specifying the path to libraries with `#load "path/to/mylib.so" as LIB` the compiler's **Virtual Machine** can find the libraries and therefore fully run your program in the **VM**. `btb src/main.btb -o app.o` + `gcc app.o path/to/mylib.so -o app` where main.btb declares `#load LIB` without a path means that the **VM** can't call external functions from that LIB.
+If you have compile time code that doesn't call external functions then that's fine, it will still run.

 The path specified in the `#load` directive should be one of these:
 - Relative to current working directory